plus3it/watchmaker/docs/findings/el8.md

 **Expected Finding:**

-Finding is specific to Oracle Linux 8 STIG profile.
 Per the STIG notes:

 > Automatic remediation of this control is not available due to the unique requirements of each system.

-While automation _could_ be authored that would leverage a site- or host-specific allowed-users list to disable or delete forbidden accounts, there exists an extremely-high likelihood that scanners used against such configuration-controlled operating environments would not contain the scanning logic necessary to validate compliance.
-As such and with or without user-controlling automation-content, STIG scanners would still flag systems that are technically compliant.
+While-automation _could_ be authored that would leverage a site- or host-specific allowed-users list to disable or delete forbidden accounts, there exists an extremely-high likelihood that scanners used against such configuration-controlled operating environments would not contain the scanning logic necessary to validate compliance.
+As such &ndash; and with or without user-controlling automation-content &ndash; STIG scanners would still flag systems that are technically compliant.